 This information gives us a sense of some of the media the group used yesterday.
-Keep in mind that we didn't include a lot of different forms of media because we were doing a quick research activity.
+Keep in mind that we fidenated a lot of different forms of media because we were doing a quick research activity.

 Do you think this media use is typical among youth your age?